25 Lunch Box Hacks to Simplify Your Mornings

 - A lunch box with divided compartments reduces the amount of packaging used and helps you to remember to pack all of the key lunch components.
-Also great for making your own, healthier lunchables!
+Also great for making your own, healthier (and cheaper) lunchables!

 - Lunch box smoothies are delicious and easy to store in the freezer until you are ready to pack them in your lunch.

 - Pack lunches in advance and store them in the refrigerator.
 Have veggies and fruit prepped, sandwiches made, cheese sliced, etc and all placed in the lunch container.
 If there’s something the shouldn’t be refrigerated, like crackers, just have it portioned out, stored in a designated spot, and ready to go.
 Then you just grab the lunch when you need it and go!
 The bento style lunch containers are perfect for this.
 Do this once a week and be sure to have the kids help you assemble!

 - Use baking cup liners as dividers if you don’t have a bento box or enough compartments to keep everything separate.
 The silicone cupcake liners are awesome for this!